for an Open, Inclusive Public Sphere and Informed Civic Engagement

 There is growing evidence that information pollution - the spread of false, misleading, manipulated and otherwise harmful information - is threatening our ability to develop and maintain well-governed and peaceful societies.

 Information pollution undermines the social contract and erodes trust in democratic processes and institutions, leading to democratic backsliding, human rights violations, social and political polarization, and resistance to public policy.

 The internet has created opportunities for increased access to information, but information pollution spreads far faster and farther than information from trustworthy and credible sources.
 This impacts on the public’s ability to make informed decisions, participate in democratic processes, and contribute to the building of inclusive, peaceful and just societies.

-This is a global problem, and in the words of the UN Secretary General an “existential risk to humanity”.
-It impedes our ability to address the immense global challenges now facing us: violent conflict, democratic backsliding, the climate emergency and the COVID-19 pandemic, to name a few.
+Information pollution is therefore a global problem, and in the words of the UN Secretary General, an “existential risk to humanity”.
+It impedes our ability to collectively address challenges such as the climate emergency and violent conflict.
+The lethal impact of disinformation was particularly evident throughout the COVID-19 pandemic.

 Since 2020, the Oslo Governance Centre has focused its attention on combating information pollution.
 The recent Covid-19 pandemic saw a surge in information pollution relating to Covid-19, endangering people’s health and undermining governments and health systems’ capacities.
 To offer immediate support to UNDP country offices globally, OGC created a Guidance Note on information pollution outlining rapid responses and long-term strategies.